Woman sentenced to jail time for attacking McDonald’s employees because she didn’t get a cookie

 As part of a plea deal, the judge found her guilty of attempted assault and criminal damage.
 She will also be placed on probation when she finishes her jail sentence and was ordered to complete an anger management class.

-The incident happened April 9 at the McDonald’s on Snow Road in Parma.
+The incident happened April 9 at the McDonald’s on Snow Road in Parma, Ohio.

 The judge said the three victims had minor injuries.